Learn about the UAE’s coronavirus response, from regulations to vaccinations, and find out what help is available to you in the Emirates.

 - International travel during COVID-19 in the UAE

 - Support for businesses during COVID-19 in the UAE

 - Coronavirus and education in the UAE

 - COVID-19 support for vulnerable people in the UAE

 Looking for expat-friendly health insurance in the UAE?
 APRIL International has a long history of providing health coverage tailored to the unique needs of the expat lifestyle, ensuring peace of mind for you and your family.
 Whether you're relocating to Emirates or simply staying short-term, APRIL International has the right policy for you.

 The UAE announced its first coronavirus case on 29 January 2020.
 Since then, the response has varied by emirate.
 For example, Abu Dhabi all but shut itself off, even requiring a permit to enter.
 Tourism-dependent Dubai, however, was much quicker to reopen.
 As the UAE is a federation of seven emirates, various bodies are responsible for managing the COVID-19 response in the country.
 At the federal level, the Ministry of Health and Prevention, and the National Emergency Crisis and Disasters Management Authority take charge.
 At local level, the individual emirates’ health authorities take over.

 Given its federal nature and history, the UAE has a unique bureaucratic structure.
-For example, where bigger emirates like Abu Dhabi, Dubai, and Sharjah have their own health authorities which issue mandates, smaller emirates (like Fujeirah, Ajman, Ras al Khaimah (RAK), and Umm al Quwain) do not.
+For example, where bigger emirates like Abu Dhabi, Dubai, and Sharjah have their own health authorities that issue mandates, smaller emirates (like Fujeirah, Ajman, Ras al Khaimah (RAK), and Umm al Quwain) do not.
 This is where entities like the federal ministries step in.